ligato/docs/docs/plugins/linux-plugins.md

 # Linux Plugins

-This section describes the VPP Agent Linux plugins.
-Each plugin section provides:
+This section describes the VPP agent's Linux plugins.
+The information provided for each plugin includes:

-- Short description
+- Short description.
-- Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the `models.go` file defining the model, and the conf file if one is available.
+- Pointers to the `.proto` files containing configuration/NB protobuf API definitions, the `models.go` file defining the model, and conf file if available.
-- Example configuration interactions using an etcd data store, REST and gPRC.
+- Configuration programming examples, if available, using an etcd data store, REST and gPRC.

+---

 **Agentctl**

-Linux configuration data can also be managed using `agentctl config` commands.
+You can manage Linux configurations using [agentctl][agentctl].
 ```
 Usage:	agentctl config COMMAND

-Manage agent configuration

 COMMANDS
+  delete      Delete config in agent
   get         Get config from agent
-  history     Retrieve config history
+  history     Show config history
   resync      Run config resync
   retrieve    Retrieve currently running config
   update      Update config in agent
+  watch       Watch events
 ```

-Reference: [agentctl config commands][agentctl-config]

-!!!
-Note
-    For Linux plugins, REST supports the retrieval of the existing configuration.
-REST cannot be used to add, modify or delete configuration data.

 ---